 For every 100 Bits-worth of cheers a content creator receives, they earn $1 (1 cent per cheer), with Twitch pocketing the difference.
 This is not limited to Partners and Affiliates.

 Ninja – real name Tyler Blevins – reportedly earns $500,000/month streaming Fortnite gameplay.
-This revenue does not all come from Twitch, as he also is followed by five million people on YouTube.
+This revenue did not all come from Twitch when we used the platform, as he also is followed by five million people on YouTube.
 Cheers from Twitch and Amazon Prime subscribers make up a good proportion of his income, he told journalists.

 It is impossible to gauge total Twitch earnings, as neither subscriber count (distinct from non-paying followers) and ad-revenue are not shared publicly.